AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/places.md

 1. Go to the **[!UICONTROL Location]** tab.

-1. Move (drag) the map around to ensure the blue middle circle is on above of one of your POI's, for example London.
+1. Move (drag) the map around to ensure that the blue middle circle is on above of one of your POI's, for example London.

 1. Tap <img src="assets/geobutton.png" width=20/> until you see the category and name appear in the label at the red location with the pin.